kilgarenone/kd-assignment/README.md

 - [ ] Offline mode
 - [ ] Integration testing
 - [ ] Build a kitchen sink to showcase and document the UI components
+- [ ] Refine the 'progress bar' behaviour